learn-co-curriculum/dsc-lineq-numpy-lab/README.md

-# Solving systems of linear equations with `numpy` - Lab
+# Solving Systems of Linear Equations with NumPy - Lab

 ## Introduction